The Duchess Departs (A Battle Report)

 Edbat glared menacingly at Gooflig.
-“You’d better not, not if you know what’s good fer ya”
+“You’d better not,” he warned.
+“Not if you know what’s good fer ya.”

 “Meanwhile you, Stenchel,” added Gooflig, his attention shifting to the red-hooded goblin, “are so worried that my hammer might somehow magically extend to five times its length and so knock you on the noddle, that you slap two hands on your own bonce.
 Am I right?”

 “Just get on wiv it, Gooflig.
-No silly business, no sweaty mistakes.
-‘Cos if you do, I’ll use you as a stake an’ see whether me own hands gets sweaty or not.”
+An’ no silly business.
+No sweaty mistakes.
+‘Cos if you do, I’ll use you as a stake, an’ I’ll see whether me own hands gets sweaty or not.”

 “Alright,” said Gooflig, still grinning.
 “Keep yer hair on.”

-Edbat glowered at him, half aware that there was some sort of mockery involved in Gooflig’s last comment, but too distracted by the thumping of the hammer to get his thoughts in order.
+Edbat glowered at him, half aware that there was some sort of mockery involved in Gooflig’s last comment, but too distracted by the prospect of the hammer’s thump to get his thoughts in order.

 Miserere Mei, Morr

 Inside the city of Viadaza, northern Tilea, Autumn 2401